Harry45/Self-Taught/Gaussian_Process/README.md

 ### Further Implementations

 <ul>
   <li> <p align="justify"> Learn parameters of the kernel using the Maximum Likelihood Estimator (MLE) via optimisation (needs to be implemented).
 At the moment, we have simply fixed the parameters manually.
-However, the best is to learn these parameters from the data!</li></p>
+However, the best is to learn these parameters from the data!
+Another cool thing to do, is to learn the full distribution of the kernel parameters in a Bayesian formalism way (Bayesian Inference).</li></p>
   <li> <p align="justify"> How to ensure that the kernel, matrix is semi-positive definite?
 Is that a numerical issue?</li></p>
   <li> <p align="justify"> Why does the code complains when I have for example, more than 20 data points?
 Is it hard to compute the inverse of the matrix?</li></p>
 </ul>